jju/stubbl/teams/glorioushounds.md

 ### Famous Games

 The 8-0 drubbing of the [Gargantuan Brutes](gargantuanbrutes) in GCVII was basically a perfectly played match.
-The only way to really improve upon it would be to have a 1-turn scorer on the pitch, which the Hounds never had the luxury of fielding.
+The only way to really improve upon it would be to have a [[yakup]]-level scorer on the pitch, which the Hounds never had the luxury of fielding.

-In UBBL Challenge IV they had that speedster but managed only(!) another 8-0 win.
+In UBBL Challenge IV they had that speedster against the [Gentlefolk](gentlefolk) but managed only(!) another 8-0 win .
 These textbook displays are amazing things to study, as all true fans of BludBol should do.